 Events

-An event is a notification sent from your applications to Hook0 when something important happens.
-Events are the core data unit that flows through the webhook system, carrying information from producers to consumers.
+An event is a notification sent from your applications to Hook0 when something happens.
+Events carry data from producers to consumers through the webhook system.

 - Events belong to an Application